OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-079.md

 ---

-> Let vengeance for the blood of Your servants which has been shed
+> Let the retribution for the blood of Your servants that has been shed
-> Be known among the nations in our sight.
+> Be made known among the nations before our eyes.

 ## Psalm 79:11

-> Let the groaning of the prisoner come before You;
+> Let the lament of the prisoner come before You;
-> According to the greatness of Your power, let those who are doomed to die remain.
+> According to the greatness of Your power, let those destined to die be spared.

 ## Psalm 79:12

-> And return to our neighbours seven times as much into their lap
+> And return to our neighbours sevenfold into their lap
 > Their taunts with which they have taunted You, Lord.

 ---

 ## Psalm 79:13

-> So we Your people and the sheep of Your pasture
+> So we, Your people and the sheep of Your pasture,
 > Will give thanks to You forever;
-> To all generations we will tell of Your praise.
+> To all generations, we will proclaim Your praise.